covidclinical/Phase2.1ardsRPackage/README.md

 Briefly, to generate a new token, go to your GitHub settings -> Developer settings -> Personal access tokens -> Generate.

-If somehow submitAnalysis() didn’t allow you to upload the results to Phase2.1ardsRSummariesPublic, you can share the results file with us (@bertrandmoal) via the #ards_young Slack channel.
+If somehow submitAnalysis() didn’t allow you to upload the results to Phase2.1ardsRSummariesPublic, you can share the results file with  @bertrandmoal via the #ards_young Slack channel.